Entry requirements for the MEM

 - Excellent English language communication skills.
 Applicants who speak English as a second language will be required to produce evidence that their ability to communicate in English is of a high standard (IELTS or equivalent at 6.5 with no band score less than 6.0).

 Technical competence is the easiest parameter to measure.
 In this case the ability to pass the Bachelor of Engineering or Science is the primary requirement.
 We review grades as an indicator of technical ability and for our due diligence.
 Top grades alone, however, will not guarantee admission to the course.
 An individualistic pursuit of grades for grades' sake is also discouraged during the MEM course.

 Applicants must demonstrate skill in both written and oral expression.
-The application process starts with each applicant submitting a letter about their motivation in choosing the MEM, as well as a statement of purpose which outlines their future goals.
+The application process starts with each applicant submitting a cover letter about their motivation in choosing the MEM, and how it will contribute to their future goals.
 This is accompanied by a comprehensive curriculum vitae which must outline the applicant's academic record, work experience, social interests, community service and leadership experience.

 After an initial review of the written application, candidates are invited to an interview during which their verbal communication skills and motivation for applying to the course are examined.
 Of special interest to us is what they could contribute to the programme in terms of a special skill, ability, or knowledge.